kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 ## Trigonometry and half angles

 Archimedes had no trigonometric tables to aid him.
 But he did know the square root of three, and the geometric properties of triangles whose angles were repeatedly bisected.
 He used a previous result to feed values into the next result as he doubled the sides of the regular hexagon.
 We will look at his method a little later, but for now, we will try to simulate what he did using trigonometry.
-In the process we will encounter an important ides called [recursion]((https://www.geeksforgeeks.org/introduction-to-recursion-2/)) which is a bit like a snake eating its own tail.
+In the process we will encounter an important idea called [recursion]((https://www.geeksforgeeks.org/introduction-to-recursion-2/)), which is a bit like a snake eating its own tail.

 From [@fig:thirty-sixty], we know:
 $$
 \begin{aligned}
 \sin 30° &= \tfrac{1}{2}\\
 \cos 30° &= \tfrac{\sqrt{3}}{2}\\
-\tan 30° &= \tfrac{\sqrt{3}}{3}\\
+\tan 30° &= \tfrac{1}{\sqrt{3}} = \tfrac{\sqrt{3}}{3}\\
 \end{aligned}
 $$ {#eq:three-six-nine}